zacfermanis/groupdateplanner/README.md

 ## Using Docker to simplify development (optional)

-You can use Docker to improve your JHipster development experience.
+You can use Docker to improve your GroupDate development experience.
 A number of docker-compose configuration are available in the `src/main/docker` folder to launch required third party services.
 For example, to start a mysql database in a docker container, run:

     docker-compose -f src/main/docker/mysql.yml up -d